-- Article 41-2 (1) After the end of each business year, the JLSC must undergo an evaluation by the evaluation committee with regard to the particulars set forth in whichever of the following items the business year in question falls under: - (i) a business year other as set forth in the following item and item (iii): business performance in that business year; - (ii) the business year immediately prior to the final business year in the period of the medium-term objectives: business performance in that business year and what the business performance for the period of the medium-term objectives is expected to be upon completion of that period; - (iii) the final business year in the period of the medium-term objectives: business performance in that business year and business performance for the period of the medium-term objectives. - (2) When seeking to undergo an evaluation as referred to in the preceding paragraph, within three months of the end of the business year and pursuant to Ministry of Justice Order, the JLSC must submit a written report to the evaluation committee clearly indicating the particulars provided for in item (i), (ii), or (iii) of that paragraph and the results of its own evaluation of those particulars, and must also make that report public. - (3) An evaluation as referred to in paragraph (1) must be conducted by a comprehensive assessment of the particulars specified in item (i), (ii), or (iii) of that paragraph.
-In this case, the evaluation of business performance in the business year provided for in each of those items must be conducted through
+- Article 41-2 (1) After the end of each fiscal year, the JLSC must undergo an evaluation by the Evaluation Committee with regard to the matters stated in based on which fiscal year of the following items the fiscal year in question falls under: - (i) a fiscal year other than the ones stated in the following item and item (iii): operational performance in that fiscal year; - (ii) the fiscal year immediately preceding the final fiscal year in the period of the medium-term objectives: operational performance in that fiscal year and what the operational performance for the period of the medium-term objectives is expected to be upon completion of that period; or - (iii) the final fiscal year in the period of the medium-term objectives: operational performance in that fiscal year and operational performance for the period of the medium-term objectives. - (2) When seeking to undergo an evaluation as referred to in the preceding paragraph, within three months of the end of the fiscal year and pursuant to

-- examination and analysis of the status of implementation of the medium-term plan in the relevant business year, and in consideration of the results thereof. - (4) Having conducted an evaluation as referred to in paragraph (1), the evaluation committee must notify the JLSC (or the JLSC and the Committee on the System for Evaluating Incorporated Administrative Agencies (referred to as the "committee on the evaluation system" in paragraph (6) and the following Article), if the evaluation concerns what the business performance for the period of the medium-term objectives is expected to be upon completion of that period, as provided in item (ii) of that paragraph) of the results of its evaluation without delay.
-In this case, if the evaluation committee finds it to be necessary, it may issue a recommendation to the JLSC to improve the administration of its services or to take other necessary measures. - (5) Having notified the committee on the evaluation system as under the preceding paragraph, the evaluation committee must make the particulars of which it has notified that committee public without delay (or the particulars of which it has notified the committee and the contents of its recommendation, if it has made a recommendation pursuant to the second sentence of that paragraph). - (6) The committee on the evaluation system may state an opinion on the results of the evaluation of which it has been notified pursuant to paragraph (4) to the evaluation committee if it finds this to be necessary.
-In this case, the committee on the evaluation system must make the contents of its opinion public without delay.
+- Ministry of Justice Order, the JLSC must submit a written report to the Evaluation Committee clearly indicating the matters provided for in item (i), (ii), or (iii) of that paragraph and the results of its own evaluation of those matters, and must also make that report public. - (3) An evaluation as referred to in paragraph (1) must be conducted by a comprehensive assessment of the matters specified in item (i), (ii), or (iii) of that paragraph.
+In this case, the evaluation of operational performance in the fiscal year provided for in each of those items must be conducted through examination and analysis of the status of implementation of the medium-term plan in the relevant fiscal year, and in consideration of its results. - (4) Having conducted an evaluation as referred to in paragraph (1), the Evaluation Committee must notify the JLSC (or the JLSC and the Committee on the Evaluation System of Incorporated Administrative Agencies (referred to as the "Committee on the Evaluation System" in paragraph (6) and the following Article), if the evaluation concerns what the operational performance for the period of the medium-term objectives is expected to be upon completion of that period, as provided in item (ii) of that paragraph) of the results of its evaluation without delay.
+In this case, the Evaluation Committee may issue a recommendation to the JLSC to improve the administration of its services or to take other necessary measures if it finds it necessary to do so. - (5) Having notified the Committee on the Evaluation System as under the preceding paragraph, the Evaluation Committee must make the matters of which it has notified that committee public without delay (or the matters of which it has notified the committee and the contents of its recommendation, if it has made a recommendation pursuant to the second sentence of that paragraph). - (6) The Committee on the Evaluation System may state its opinion on the results of the evaluation of which it has been notified pursuant to paragraph (4) to the Evaluation Committee if it finds this necessary.
+In this case, the Committee on the Evaluation System must make the contents of its opinion public without delay.

-(Review Upon Completion of the Period of the Medium-Term Objectives)
+(Reviews upon Completion of the Periods of the Medium-Term Objectives)